 Textiles Action Network

-This project contributes to the following Calls to Action from the Circular Economy Action Agenda for Textiles:
+This Action aligns with the following Calls to Action from the Circular Economy Action Agenda for Textiles:

 1. Incentivize and Support Design for Longevity and Recyclability